 On the evening of December 1, 1805, a peculiar scene unfolded from the French army’s trenches to the south-east of Brünn.
 The French are stationed in the middle and to the left of the route from Brünn to Olmutz, since this is where the incoming Austro-Russian army would be seen.
 However, the French right wing is relatively thin and bald farther south.
 To put it mildly, this is an issue because if the coalition forces break through, they will be able to sever the Brünn-Vienna route, cutting off the remainder of the Grand Army from its supply lines.
-The III Corps, headed by Marshal Davout, had just come after a difficult march from Vienna, and Napoleon was well aware of this fact, recalling them.
+Napoleon was well aware that the III Corps, under the command of Marshal Davout, had just completed a challenging march from Vienna.

 But the French emperor’s blunder was entirely on purpose.
 It’s a ploy to draw in his adversaries and have them attack his right wing.
 Attacks from the French center would be most effective if they were to engage along the marshes on the southern end of the battlefield, exposing their own right flank.
 The world knows about this ruse, which is frequently held up as the pinnacle of Napoleon I’s military brilliance.